Is Child Support Awarded in Every Family Law Case Involving a Child?

 First of all, this term legal separation gets tossed around and there really is no such a thing.
 They do not file something if you are separated.
 If you are married, once you get grounds for limited divorce or an absolute divorce, you can file at that time.
 Limited divorces really do not have a lot of teeth or they are often pled but rarely used.
 Once you are living apart, absolutely, you can file child support then and that is all it takes is living separate and apart.

 For more information on Child Support In Maryland, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.